alexw99/Prog-1-/LAB12.md

 void divide(int &num1, int &den1, int &num2, int &den2, int &denanswer,int &newnumanswer)// division function
 {
 	char sign;
-	int  reducednumerator = 0,  reduceddenom = 0, gcf; // these are the variables called in the output function if (num2==0)
+	int  reducednumerator = 0,  reduceddenom = 0, gcf, denominator = 0, comdiv= 0; // add comdiv?
+	if (num2==0)
 	{
-		cout<< "You cannot a zero in the numerator because when you flip the second fraction you will get a numerator in the denanswer!"<<endl <<endl;
+		cout<< "You cannot have a zero in the numerator because when you flip the second fraction you will get a numerator in the denanswer!"<<endl <<endl;
 		return; // returning to main function to get valid input by running input and menu again }

-	num2=den2;// flip second fraction
+	denominator=num2;// flip second fraction
-	den2=num2;
+	num2=den2;

 	newnumanswer = num1*den2;// multiply top
-	denanswer = den1*num2;// multiply bottom
+	denanswer = den1*denominator;// multiply bottom

-	gcf= greatestCommonDivisor(newnumanswer ,denanswer ); // reduce fraction
+	gcf= greatestCommonDivisor(newnumanswer , denanswer ); // reduce fraction
 				 if ( newnumanswer > 1)  //put in  simplest form so see is numerator goes into denanswer {

-			reducednumerator =newnumanswer/denanswer;
+			reducednumerator =newnumanswer/comdiv; //comdiv? ?
-			reduceddenom = denanswer/newnumanswer;
+			reduceddenom = denanswer/newnumanswer; //comdiv?

 				 }
 				 sign='/';
-				  output( num1,  den1, num2,  den2,  sign, newnumanswer, reducednumerator, denanswer,  reduceddenom);
+				 denominator=num2; //this part is for the output of the original fractions output( num1,  den1, num2,  den2,  sign, newnumanswer, reducednumerator, denanswer,  reduceddenom);
 }